Churchill caretaker ministry: Plans to extend the coalition

 In October 1944, Churchill had addressed the House of Commons and moved to extend Parliament by a further year pending the final defeat of Nazi Germany and, if possible, Japan.
 There had not been a general election since 1935 and Churchill was determined to hold one as soon as hostilities ceased.
 While he could not accurately predict the end of the war against Japan, he was confident that Germany would be defeated by the summer of 1945 and he told the Commons that "we must look to the termination of the war against Nazism as a pointer which will fix the date of the next general election".

 In early April 1945, with victory then imminent in the European theatre of operations, Churchill met his deputy prime minister Clement Attlee, who was the leader of the Labour party, to discuss the future of the coalition.
-Attlee was due to depart for America on 17 April to attend the San Francisco Conference on creation of the United Nations.
-Travelling with him were ministers Anthony Eden, Florence Horsbrugh and Ellen Wilkinson.
+Attlee was due to depart for the United States on 17 April to attend the San Francisco Conference on creation of the United Nations.
+Travelling with him were ministers Anthony Eden, Florence Horsbrugh, and Ellen Wilkinson.
 They would be out of the country until 16 May and Churchill assured Attlee that Parliament would not be dissolved in their absence.
 After VE Day on 8 May, Churchill changed his mind about an early election and decided to propose continuation of the coalition until after the defeat of Japan.